Creating a Kubernetes cluster

 Instead, you should define a subnet that does not overlap with any of the subnets of your selected network.

 Now, scroll down a bit until you bring the Worker Groups section into full view.
-Make sure there is at least one worker group defined.
-(By default, you start with one.)
-Pay attention to the values you set for the following parameters:
+Make sure there is at least one defined.
+(By default, you start with one Worker Group.)
+Pay attention to the values you may set for the following parameters, and keep in mind that they apply to the particular Worker Group only.
+In case you’ll create another Worker Group, you’ll have another set of parameters for it.

 - Flavor: The flavor your worker nodes will use; this determines the number of CPU cores and the amount of RAM allocated to them.